bboozzoo/gupnp-test/README.md

 the presentation URL is accessed by a HTTP client, a nice 'Hello' message will be shown.

+## Dependencies

+- GUPnP
+- glib

+## Running

+For Python version:

+    ./testdev.py

+For vala version:

+    valac testdev.vala --pkg gupnp-1.0
+    ./testdev

+In either case, the log output will contain a line looking like this:

+    (Vala)
+    ...
+    ** Message: testdev.vala:118: location address: http://192.168.1.136:58000
+    ...

+    (Python)
+    ...
+    DEBUG:root:location address http://192.168.1.136:49724
+    ...

+Make a curl request to `http://<address>/config` like this:

+    user@host:~/code/upnp: curl http://192.168.1.136:58000/config -D -
+    HTTP/1.1 200 OK
+    Date: Tue, 07 Apr 2015 20:49:24 GMT
+    Content-Type: text/plain
+    Content-Length: 135

+    Hello!

+    This is an example response.
+You might want to redirect the client to anoter location or implement a nice web page right here. user@host:~/code/upnp:

 ## Redirect to another location

-A real life use case, when the UPnP advertisment daemon does not handle the presentation.
+A real life use case, when the UPnP advertisement daemon does not handle the presentation.
 Since the URL included in `device.xml` is relative, the client will attempt to access it using the `Location` header found in SSDP messages.
 An example message broadcast by GUPnP